Home Contents Search Feedback

 Coplaw CD

-Before a police officer performs a lawful seizure, he/she must know the law.
-Each Liability law disc contains the full case review of over 5,300 Police Procedures and Practices cases from the United States Judicial Court Systems.
+Before a police officer performs a lawful seizure, he/she must know and rely upon the law.
+Each Liability law disc contains the full case review of more than 5,500 Police Procedures and Practices cases (Updated to May 1, 2023) from the United States Federal & State Court Systems.
 The United States Supreme Court, Federal Courts, and State Courts are represented.
 Link to "Coplaw CD" in the left column to purchase your disc.
 (13thjuror Brochure)

 Reginald F. Allard2.gif (2102 bytes), Jr.